Garry Lyon: VFL/AFL

 Lyon was recruited from the Kyabram Football Club and debuted in 1986 with the Melbourne Football Club, playing in the 1988 VFL Grand Final.
 He quickly became a dominant player in the Victorian Football League (VFL), later renamed the Australian Football League (AFL), winning his first Melbourne best and fairest award in 1990.
 He became Melbourne's captain in 1991 and eventually became the longest-serving Melbourne captain in club history until he was released from the role after the 1997 season due to the club's belief that he would suffer from too many injuries.
 Lyon was known for playing with many back injuries, and his presence on the field despite such adversity saw him as an inspiration to teammates.

-Lyon finished his career having won two Melbourne best and fairest awards and being named in three All-Australian teams.
+Lyon finished his career having won two Melbourne best and fairest awards and being named in five All-Australian teams.
 His career ended as a result of increasing back problems.
 A broken leg, footage of which was often played on The AFL Footy Show, ended his 1987 season.
 In the end, he finished with 226 VFL/AFL games and 426 goals in 1999, giving him the fourth-best all-time goal tally for a Melbourne player.